 If your phone number is outside the 432 area code, I cannot return a call from my phone office.
-Check my office hours and call during my office hours if you need to speak to me directly.
-Email is the best way to communicate with me.
+Check my office hours on the OC website and call during my office hours if you need to speak to me directly.